California Mathematics Project

+The California Mathematics Project (CMP) is a network of projects held across California intended to improve teachers' and educators' understanding of mathematics and ability to teach the subject.
+The program currently provides support at 19 regional sites across California.

 History

-The roots of the California Mathematics Project (CMP) can be traced to the Bay Area Writing Project (BAWP), a professional development project for teachers or writing.
+The roots of the CMP can be traced to the Bay Area Writing Project (BAWP), a professional development project for teachers or writing.
 The BAWP was established in 1974 by James Grey at the University of California, Berkeley.

 The CMP was created in 1982 by legislative act SB 424 (Carpenter) to "seek to solve the mathematics skills problem of students in California through cooperatively planned and funded efforts."